Succession to the British throne: Current line of succession

 No official, complete version of the line of succession is maintained.
 The exact number, in more remote collateral lines, of the people who would be eligible is uncertain.
 In 2001, American genealogist William Addams Reitwiesner compiled a list of 4,973 living descendants of Electress Sophia of Hanover, in order of succession without omitting Roman Catholics.
 When updated in January 2011, the list included 5,753.
 The final person in both lists, number 4,973 and 5,753, was Karin Vogel (born 1973), a therapist from Rostock, Germany.

+As of 2026, the UK government is considering legislation to remove Andrew Mountbatten-Windsor from the line of succession, which would require the consent of all Commonwealth realms.
+Formerly known as "Prince Andrew, Duke of York," the King's brother has been publicly disgraced and stripped of all titles due to his relationship with Jeffrey Epstein and accusations of sexual abuse.
+The governments of Canada, Australia, and New Zealand have stated that they would support such a measure.

 The annotated list below covers the first part of this line of succession, being limited to descendants of the sons of King George V, King Charles III's great-grandfather.
 People named in italics are unnumbered either because they are deceased or because sources report them to be excluded from the succession.
+(Note: Some deceased people without descendants are not listed, for example Prince John of the United Kingdom and Prince William of Gloucester.)